I-TECH-UW/OpenELIS-Global-2/docs/upgrade1to2.md

 For path 1 this involves checking to make sure your backups do not only exist on the server running OpenELIS-Global 1

-If you are doing path 2 or 3, it would also be good to have a backup of your entire system, not just your database.
+If you are doing path 2, it would also be good to have a backup of your entire system, not just your database.

 ## Testing New Installation